nikolas52/nikolas52/README.md

 ###

 <p align="left">I'm Mikołaj, a Computer Science student passionate about building robust backends – especially with C# and the .NET ecosystem.
-I’m working towards becoming a Full Stack Developer, sharpening my skills in ASP.NET Core, Symfony, and SQL.
+I’m working towards becoming a Full Stack Developer, sharpening my skills in ASP.NET Core, and SQL.
 When I’m not coding, you’ll find me lifting weights at the gym or playing soccer – staying active keeps me focused and energized.  🚀</p>

 ###